ghiggi/pycolorbar/README.md

 ## Quick start

-pycolorbar provides an easy-to-use interface to manipulate image, videos and n-dimensional arrays with classical image processing techniques.
+pycolorbar provides a way to define colormaps and colorbar settings for later use in matplotlib or xarray.

 Look at the [Tutorials][tutorial_link] to have an overview of the software !